othree/jquery.rtl-scroll-type/README.md

 <tbody>
 </table>

-This plugin is used to detect which type is the browser are using.
-Assign the result to jQuery's support object named 'rtlScrollType'.
-You will need the scrollWidth of the element to transform between these three types of value
+This plugin is designed to detect which type is the browser is using.
+Assign the result to jQuery's support object named **rtlScrollType**.
+You will need the scrollWidth of the element to transform between these three types of value.

 ## License